jonhilgart22/Galvanize-NLP/week_3/3_4_chatbots_1/pairs_3_4.md

+Jaime and Chau
+Joseph and Srinivasa

+Bahman and Tracy
+Daniel and Prashil

+Mike and Christiaan
+Jonathan and Jon

+Jeremy and Justin
+Anthony and Yun

+Dasha and Vijeth
 Victor and Carles

-Aubrey and Joseph
+Aubrey and Camille

-Prashil and Pranava
-Daniel and Jonathan

-Bahman and Luke
+Pranava and Luke
-Tracy and Christiaan

-Chau and Dasha
-Mike and Jeremy

-Jon and Yun
-Viviane and Srinivasa

-Jaime and Chip
+ with Chip
-Vijeth and Anthony
-Camille and Justin